 - 1. Able to provide clinical leadership and support to the laboratory. - 2.
 Able to use the laboratory service effectively in the investigation, diagnosis and management of infection. - 3.
 Able to advise on infection prevention, control and immunisation. - 4.
 Able to manage and advise on important clinical syndromes where infection is in the differential diagnosis. - 5.
 Able to lead and advise on treatment with and stewardship of antimicrobials. - 6.
 Providing continuity of care to inpatients and outpatients with suspected or proven infection. - 7.
-Able to manage and advise on imported infections - 8.
+Able to lead an imported infection service - 8.
 Able to deliver equitable and high quality care in resource poor settings